nickhalvorsen/BradyLeagueLiveScoreboard/README.md

-# This is the Brady's score board
+# TOM BRADY'S BATTLE ROYALE fantasy league live scoreboard

-How to deploy:
+Live scoreboard application for TOM BRADY'S BATTLE ROYALE, a custom fantasy football league.
+The league is hosted on ESPN's fantasy platform.

-* npm run build
+## How to deploy

-* upload the build folder to azure storage
+1. npm run build
-* if CSS fails to load in browser, you might need to change the content type to "text/css" on the CSS file, in azure storage.
+2. Upload the build folder to Azure storage
-* yahoo
+3. Change the content type of the CSS file in Azure storage to "text/css"